- Classroom lectures

 Instructors create an asynchronous discussion with a prompt or questions for students to answer.
 To make it a conversation, you want students to post their answer and then reply to the posts of other students.
 To do this, ask students to post their answers by an earlier date in the week and reply a certain number of times by a later date, typically later in the week.

-If your students are used to working in groups during class time, you can direct them to a specific online meeting technology such as Webex, Zoom, Google Meet, or Canvas Conferences (i.e. BigBlueButton) to continue their work.
+If your students are used to working in groups during class time, you can direct them to a specific online meeting technology such as Zoom or Microsoft Teams to continue their work.
 Students can invite you to group meets so that you can monitor their discussions.
-Students can also record their WebEx meetings and send you a link to the recording to review it.

 If students need to give a presentation in your course, you have a number of approaches to use.
-Online meeting spaces like Webex, Zoom, and Google Meet allow students to present in real time to their classmates.
+Online meeting spaces like Zoom and Microsoft Teams allow students to present in real time to their classmates.
 Plan to give students extra time to explore these tools and learn how to present using them before the scheduled presentation.

 If you want students to record a video of themselves giving a presentation, remember that everyone with an @uncg.edu account has their own YouTube channel.
 Students can log into their email and quickly upload their video to YouTube.
 Students can also use Canvas Studio to record either themselves or their computer screens while in Canvas.